ysavinskyi/pdf_summarization_demo/README.md

 ### 2. generic_message

-The method handles simple Zero-shot or Few-shot prompts sent via **POST** request to *hostname:5000/summarize_pdf* in same ways as previous:
+The method handles simple Zero-shot or Few-shots prompts sent via **POST** request to *hostname:5000/generic_message* in same ways as previous:

 Using Python `requests`module